 My name is Craig Shepard, and I’m with MicroMain.
 I am going to be taking you through the Maintenance Software Return on Investment ROI Estimator.
 We’re going to talk about a number of factors that go into it though and even show you a few areas of MicroMain, and then we’re going to end on the Estimator itself.

 A little bit about MircoMain.
 MicroMain is in Austin, Texas.
-We’ve been providing facilities maintenance software since 1991, offering not only maintenance software but some CAFM related to space planning and capital planning services as well.
+We’ve been providing facilities maintenance software since 1991, offering not only maintenance software but some CAFM related to space planning.
 We have customers all over the world, over 3700, including large and small names.
 So that’s a picture of who we are at any rate.

 We’re going to stop here for just a moment and have just a brief survey, so if you would please just click on these, and I’ll count backwards here from about 5 and we’ll go on.
 I’m going to skip to the results.
 We always like to know who our audience is.
 So we have 33% of you using a CMMS and the other two thirds are not.
 Okay, well, whether you’re using it or not, you’ll be able to benefit from this and make sure you’re recording and then measuring the correct types of data when you’re looking at a CMMS so that you can actually get a return on investment, an ROI.